 Most fitness enthusiasts complain about how difficult it is to train during the cold weather.
 In most cases, if you’ve tried training in cold weather before, you might have experienced stiff muscles or aches and pains during or after the training session.
-Recent studies show that doing physical workouts in cold weather can have an impact on your muscles.
+Recent studies show that doing physical workouts in cold weather can have an impact on your muscles which is why you may wish to click here to learn more about how you could help the muscle recovery process.

 Effects of Cold Weather Training